 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the D780 comes out slightly ahead of the A99 II (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D780 emerges as the winner of the contest (12 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.